SimeonAT/SpaceViewerPyGame/README.md

 I made this game in Python through the use of the PyGame library.
-The sprites that I used, along with the resources that I used to learn the skills I need to develop this game, are cited in the "Art Citations" and "Programming Citations" sections below.
+The sprites that I used, along with the resources that I used to learn the skills I need to develop this game, are cited in the "Art Resources" and "Programming Resources" sections below.

 # **How to Play**